Need to talk? Call 1800 882 436.

 Key facts

-• When you’re pregnant, avoid eating soft cheeses, unpasteurised milk products and undercooked meat, fish and eggs — these may contain germs that can harm your baby.
+• When you're pregnant, you should avoid eating soft cheeses, unpasteurised milk products and raw meat, fish and eggs — these may contain germs that can harm your baby.

 • Wash all fruits and vegetables and don't eat them if they've been pre-cut.

-• Limit how much fish you eat, especially large fish — they contain mercury, which can be harmful to your baby in high levels.
+• Limit the amount of large fish (flake, swordfish or marlin) you eat — they contain mercury, which can be harmful to your baby.

-• Avoid alcohol when you’re pregnant and limit coffee and tea so you don’t have too much caffeine.
+• Avoid alcohol when you're pregnant and limit your caffeine intake.

 Which foods should I avoid when I'm pregnant?